hombit/freddi/Readme.md

 (for more details see [Docker
 documentation](https://docs.docker.com/engine/tutorials/dockervolumes)).

-See full list of command line options with `--help` option.
+See full list of command line options with `--help` option:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ ./freddi --help